ahmedashraffcih/Data-Exploration-with-pandas/README.md

 # Project Data:

-* chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.
+* chicago.csv - Stored in the Dataset folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.

 * new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.